StratifyLabs/StratifyBlog/content/device/2021-11-29-Using-Singletons-in-embedded-cpp.md

 ## That's It

 Singletons are a great way to map finite hardware resources to C++ objects.
-Using a simple `static` member variable is tedious to code and impossible to precisely control the startup order.
+Using a simple `static` member variable is tedious to code and impossible to precisely initialize.
 Meyer's singleton fixes the problems with a simple `static` member.
 It is a great construct to know for embedded C++ development.